 Hybrid vehicles are becoming increasingly important as a growing global trend, year after year.
 With the launch of Prius, the world’s first mass-produced hybrid passenger car, Toyota consolidated its position in the supply of electric vehicles.
-In 2017 the sale of 1.52 million vehicles and a cumulative volume of 11.47 million hybrids Toyota sold represents a reduction of more than 90 million tons of CO2 (when compared to the sale of equivalent conventional vehicles).
+In 2017, the sale of 1.52 million vehicles and a cumulative volume of 11.47 million Toyota hybrids sold represents a reduction of more than 90 million tons of CO2 (when compared to the sale of equivalent conventional vehicles).